What Questions Should I Ask When Researching Window Companies?

 - Make sure your windows are labeled

-Most homeowners spend hours researching replacement windows, but leave out one crucial consideration – the installation.
+While most homeowners spend hours researching replacement windows, they tend to leave out one crucial consideration – the installation.

-The window installer is just as important as the window manufacturer and in many cases they are different.
-If a window isn't installed correctly, it will perform poorly and problems may not be covered under warranty.
-Most window companies don't cover problems they feel are caused by installation.
-The implications can be drastic.
+The window installer is just as important as the window manufacturer, and in many cases they are different.
+If a window isn't installed correctly, it will perform poorly and may not be covered under warranty.
+Most window companies don't cover problems they believe are caused by installation.
+This can cause drastic implications and leave you with an ill-performing window.

 Be cautious.
 Some window companies do not install their own windows and hire other companies or contractors for this work.
-Your windows won't deliver the aesthetic or comfort you expected if they're installed incorrectly.
+If your windows are installed incorrectly, they will not deliver the same aesthetic appeal due to sagging or cracking window frames.
+They also won’t deliver the same level of comfort due to air leaks.

 - Ask who installs the windows